Gedendhar-5/stock-ocr-gui/README.md

 ---

 ## Features
-- **Image Preprocessing**: Converts images to grayscale, enhances contrast, and sharpens details for improved OCR performance.
+- **Image Preprocessing**: Converts images to grayscale, enhances contrast, and sharpens details for improved OCR performance.(screenshots/)
 - **Stock Validation**: Extracts and filters stocks where volume > float.
 - **Interactive GUI**: Built with Tkinter for a user-friendly experience.